Search-based Testing of Simulink Models with Requirements Tables: Evaluation

 We manually designed the RT for the requirements of AT since they are formalized in Signal Temporal Logic (STL)~\cite{maler2004monitoring}.
 We selected five requirements (AT1, AT2, AT6a, AT6b, AT6c) among the ten requirements of AT.
-We did not consider AT6abc since it is the conjunction of the requirements AT6a, AT6b, and AT6c that we are already adding to the RT, and the requirements AT51, AT52, AT53, and AT54 that are easier to violate than the other requirements for most of the tools participating in the ARCH competition. \Cref{tab:requirements} (top part) provides a textual description for each requirement.
+We did not consider the requirement AT6abc since it is the conjunction of the requirements AT6a, AT6b, and AT6c that we are already adding to the RT.
+We also did not consider the requirements AT51, AT52, AT53, and AT54 since they are easier to violate than the other requirements for most of the tools participating in the ARCH competition and contain nested temporal operators, which require modifying the model to encode them into RT. \Cref{tab:requirements} (top part) provides a textual description for each requirement.
 We generated an RT modeling these five requirements.
 Then, we parameterized each requirement.
 For example, AT1 can be instantiated by considering different values for the maximum vehicle speed (\textbf{SL1}) and the time limit that should be applied (\textbf{TL1}).
 We considered six instances (AT-RT0, AT-RT1, \ldots, AT-RT5) of this RT generated by assigning the values from \Cref{tab:ATreqs} to its parameters.
 Each row represents one instance of the RT and contains the value assigned to its parameters.

 Therefore, we considered $24$ ($4\times 6$) model-RT combinations in total, each made by a model and RT.
-Notice that the combination $\langle$AT-v0, AT-RT0$\rangle$ represents the original model and requirement.
+The combination $\langle$AT-v0, AT-RT0$\rangle$ represents the original model and requirement.

 \emph{Cruise Controller (CC)}.
 We considered $24$ model-RT combinations from the CC example~\cite{10.1145/3611643.3613894}.
 The CC model represents a model of a cruise controller for a four-wheel vehicle system designed in Simulink tested on the VI-CarRealTime~\cite{vicar} industrial simulator.
 The CC model was designed by producing 21 intermediate model versions and comes with four requirements.